 - Make Your Own Tortilla Chips.
-Using a bag of your favorite tortilla chips is a huge time saver and makes the recipe quick and easy.
-However, if you really want to take this recipe to the top level, make your own crispy homemade fried tortilla chips first.
+Using a bag of your favorite store bought tortilla chips is a huge time saver and makes the recipe quick and easy.
+However, if you really want to take this recipe to the top level, make your own crispy homemade fried tortilla chips first with cut tortillas.
 Chilaquiles verdes is SO GOOD this way.
 Such a great recipe.

 - Chilaquiles with Chicken.
 Make your chilaquiles a dinner by adding shredded chicken, like chicken tinga, over the top.
 It will really round out the meal.

 - Chilaquiles for Dinner.
-Speaking of dinner, aside from shredded chicken, I also like to serve my chilaquiles for dinner by adding juicy pulled pork, Mexican picadillo, or even some spicy taco ground chicken or beef.
+Speaking of dinner, aside from shredded chicken, I also like to serve my chilaquiles for dinner by adding juicy pulled pork, Mexican picadillo, refried beans or black beans, or even some spicy taco ground chicken or beef.